NeverMoreLCH/nevermorelch.github.io/_pages/about.md

 <span class='anchor' id='-ryjx'></span>

 # 🏅 Selected Awards
 - *2023.01*, the second prize in the multi-modal technology innovation competition of the first “Xingzhi Cup” National Artificial Intelligence Innovation Application Competition
+- *2016.05*, the first prize in the CCPC Heilongjiang Collegiate Programming Contest
+- *2015.05*, the first prize in the CCPC Heilongjiang Collegiate Programming Contest
+- *2014.07*, the silver medal in the ACM-ICPC Collegiate Programming Contest Shanghai Invitational

 <span class='anchor' id='-xshy'></span>